phantom22/raffle.js/README.md

 * **amountOfWinningTickets**: the dividend of a fraction

-* **winningTickets**: replaces the `amountOfWinningTickets` variable or vice versa, It's an array of numbers that manually defined the winning tickets array.
+* **winningTickets**: replaces the `amountOfWinningTickets` variable or vice versa, it's an array of numbers that manually defined the `winningTickets` array.

 * **events**: array of objects that defines all the events that depend on the `drawnTicket` and the `isWinning` variables.